 There is no such thing as the perfect time.
 Many of us wait a very long time before starting to do something, because we are afraid we won’t be good enough.
 But we have to understand that whatever we practice we will master!

 Perfection is often disguised in procrastination.
 We don’t put ourselves out there because we think it won’t be accepted, hence we don’t take action.
 Waiting to have enough money so you can afford everything is another waste of time!
 When I started my online clothing shop, I was cleaning houses.
 I did not wait to quit my day job to start my own business.
 Instead, I used the money I made cleaning to invest in it.
 After one year, I saw my business grow.
-It went from making 400 to almost 1K a month.
+It went from making 400 euro to 1K a month.
 Having a day job actually helped me get started.
 If I would have waited for conditions to be perfect, I would probably still be in the same position, doubting my talent, or even my ideas.

 - Learn from the bad too